jessemonroy650/PGB-Simplified-Media/README.md

 * https://www.npmjs.com/package/cordova-plugin-file
 * https://www.npmjs.com/package/cordova-plugin-compat (deprecated)

 This example app uses the least amount of javascript and css possible.
 It expects everything to work.
-If you are having uses use [pgb-example-core-media](https://github.com/jessemonroy650/pgb-example-core-media), which has more feedback and error messages.
+If you are having issues use [pgb-example-core-media](https://github.com/jessemonroy650/pgb-example-core-media), which has more feedback and error messages.

 * When the app starts, it plays a trumpet "fanfare" an `ogg` audio clip.
 * The "Play Other" is the "ice cream truck" song - a `wav` audio clip.